jarevaloa/logger.exam/README.md

             loggerAllProvider.WriteError("example write error in console, database and file");
             loggerAllProvider.WriteMessage("example write message console, database and file");
             loggerAllProvider.WriteWarning("example write warning console, database and file");

+# Install Dependences

+  you should find the scripts bd in the directory script you update Nunit and NUnitAdapter